Stitches or Sutures: Wound Closure Today and in History

 Continuous Sutures (for Veterinary Students)

-Although interrupted sutures take longer to create than continuous ones, they are more popular.
+Although interrupted sutures take longer to create than continuous ones, they have at least one advantage.
 If one interrupted stitch breaks, the others may be able to keep the wound closed.
 This is less likely in continuous sutures.

 Butterfly stitches are narrow strips of adhesive tape which are used instead of true stitches to seal small wounds.
 They are placed across a wound to pull the broken edges of the skin together.